-The American Association of Notaries manufactures them in house, so if you order from us, please fax or email us a copy of the certificate.
-We will prepare your notary stamp and ship them to you.
+The American Association of Notaries manufactures notary supplies in house, so if you order from us, please fax or email us a copy of your certificate.
+We will prepare your notary stamp and ship it to you quickly.
 Our Arizona notary stamps and notary journals comply with Arizona notary laws and come with a lifetime replacement guarantee.

 The American Association of Notaries has been helping individuals renew their notary commissions since 1994.
 We will guide you step by step through the Arizona notary renewal application process and support you during your new four-year Arizona notary renewal term.
-Click here to start the Arizona notary renewal application process today.